Build notes

 No live engine; CSS-painted poster of the same beat.

-Respects prefers-reduced-motion.
+Respects the reduced-motion preference.
 The article prose is unchanged — only the backdrop swaps.

 • No WebGL